bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 Let's build a Node.js + Express API from scratch, connect it Cloud SQL for MySQL, and deploy it all to Google Cloud using gcloud CLI.

+The API will consist of some GET endpoints for retrieving warehouse names and zip codes from an imaginary "Acme" company.

 This guide is intended for developers unfamiliar with Google Cloud Platform (GCP), so you'll start simple and small, and connect things one at a time as you need them.

 Here's what we'll do: